stefandevai/i18n_keyval/README.md

 ![build status](https://github.com/stefandevai/i18n_keyval/actions/workflows/macos.yml/badge.svg)
 ![build status](https://github.com/stefandevai/i18n_keyval/actions/workflows/windows.yml/badge.svg)

 Easy to use and customizable internationalization library.
+The core library has no external dependencies.
+You can, however, use a custom translator to provide translated strings using xml, json, lua or any other method you want using an external library.
+Custom translators for some known libraries are already provided.

 # Usage
 ## Default translator